da5nsy/ReproducibleResearch/episodes/introduction.md

 ## The bottom line...
 - Replication issues aren't always products of malicious intent
 - honest errors happen... a lot!
-- (Although, check out Data Colada's blog posts on Harvard Univeristy professor researching honesty, who was caught for falsifying their data)
+- (Although, check out Data Colada's blog posts on Harvard University professor researching honesty, who was caught for falsifying their data)

 ## Is there really a crisis?